-The location of vehicles make a greatly influence on the quality of vehicle-based mobile crowd sensing [12], because of the CMP assigns tasks to vehicles that operates in different regions.
-As mentioned above, vehicles within same region introduces redundancy, this case is we try to avoid.
-There is another worst case where no vehicles are operating in the regions of interest at a specific time resulting in blank data.
-Obviously, the quality of crowd sensing is sensitive to space and time, so the spatial-temporal coverage is a fundamental metric of the vehicle-based mobile crowd sensing quality.
-Particularly, spatial-temporal coverage intends to cover as many regions of interest as possible and make sure all areas is covered at least once for a period of time.
-In reality, we are supposed to be aware that the spatial-temporal coverage of sensing data of vehicle-based mobile crowd sensing is more dynamic on account of each vehicle keeps moving persistently across the city as his own schedule.
+The location of vehicles have great influence on the quality of vehicle-based mobile crowd sensing [12], because of the CMP assigns tasks to vehicles that operates in different regions.
+There is another extreme case in which no vehicle is operating in the region of interest at a specific time that result in blank data.
+Obviously, the quality of crowd sensing is sensitive to location and time, so the spatial-temporal coverage is a fundamental metric of the vehicle-based mobile crowd sensing quality.
+Particularly, spatial-temporal coverage intends to cover as many areas of interest as possible or make sure all areas are covered at least once for a period of time.
+In reality, we are supposed to be aware that the spatial-temporal coverage of sensing data of vehicle-based mobile crowd sensing is more dynamic on account of each vehicle keeps moving persistently throughout the city as his own schedule.

-However, public transport buses, which is distinct from taxi or private car without operating plans, strictly periodically follow an explicit timetable made by bus company.
-Hence the location of each bus is predictable in spite of the highly dynamic mobility, which opens up a new opportunities to achieve high quality crowd sensing.
+However, public transport buses, which is distinct from taxi or private car without operating plans, strictly follow an explicit timetable made by its operator.
+Hence the location of each bus is predictable in spite of the highly dynamic mobility, which shed a chance to achieve high quality crowd sensing.
 Because each bus is able to cover many areas for a period of time.
-For another, taking into consideration the future location of vehicles can effective prevent the quality of crowd-sensing from affecting for high mobility instead of only depend on current location as smartphone-based crowd-sensing do[13].
-In the next, a vehicle refer more politically to be a bus.
+Besides, taking into consideration of the future location of vehicles can effectively prevent the quality of crowd-sensing from affecting for high mobility instead of only depend on current location as smartphone-based crowd-sensing does[13].

-In this paper, we concentrate on how to achieve a high quality of crowd sensing making full use of the predictable location of buses.
-After an analysis on the relations between spatial-temporal coverage and the location of vehicle, we formulate the problem of selection vehicle (SV) for maximizing the spatial-temporal coverage of city with constraint budget.
+In this paper, we concentrate on how to achieve a high quality of crowd sensing with full use of the predictable location of buses.
+After analysis on the relations between spatial-temporal coverage and the location of vehicle, we formulate the problem of selection vehicle (SV) for maximizing the spatial-temporal coverage of city with constraint budget.
 Through thoroughly proof, we find that SV is NP-hard.
 And we design a truthful and efficient approximation algorithm, called ECQA, to select a set of vehicle from all candidates under operation with a high efficiency (minimal budget and maximizing spatial-temporal coverage), which can approximate the optimal solution within a guarantee performance no less than (1-e-1), with polynomial-time computation complexity.
 We also theoretically prove the ECQA guarantee is truthfulness.

 SYSTEM MODEL AND PROBLEM FORMULATION